-The Empire State Building is arguably the most renowned skyscrapers in New York and one of the most popular sights of the city.
+The Empire State Building is arguably the most renowned skyscraper in New York and one of the most popular sights of the city.
 Located in the heart of Manhattan, it is an iconic symbol of the city.
-One of the many reasons for the fascination the Empire State Building is its lighting.
+One of the many reasons for the fascination of the Empire State Building is its lighting.
 Every night, the top of the building lights up in a variety of colors.
-This gives the Empire State Building a different look every day meaning that you cant grow tired of the beautiful building at night.
-The Empire State Building should definitely be included on any to do list!
-It even has its own zip code (NY 10118)!

-Everything you need to know about the Empire State Building – tickets, hours of operation, the observation platforms, how to get to the Empire State Building, and how to avoid long wait lines – is covered in this article.
+Everything that you ever need to know about the Empire State Building including fun facts, ticket prices, hours of operation, the observation platforms, how to get to the skyscraper, and tips and tricks on how to avoid long wait lines are covered in this article.

 Operating hours of the Empire State Building

-The hours of operation of the observation platform are easy to remember.
-Rain or shine, hours of operation remain the same.
-The Empire State Building opens in the morning at 08:00 am and closes at 02:00 am at night.
-Important: the last elevator up leaves the lobby at 01:15 am.
+The hours of operation of the observation platform are easy to remember!
+Rain or shine, the hours of operation remain the same: 8 AM – 2 AM.
+It’s worth noting that the last elevator up leaves the lobby at 1:15 AM.

 Generally speaking, you cannot miss the Empire State Building – it stands tall above the other buildings and is easy to locate due to its distinctive top.
 Especially in the evenings and at night: just keep your eye out for its gleaming, illuminated top section.

-The exact address of the Empire State Building is 5th Avenue between 33rd and 34th Streets in midtown.
-It is centrally located in Manhattan and is only a few minutes walking distance from many other famous spots such as Herald Square, home to the worlds’ largest store department store Macy’s, (5 minutes), Times Square (14 minutes), Madison Square Garden, and the Flatiron Building (both approx. 11 minutes walk away).
+The exact address of the Empire State Building is 5th Avenue between 33rd and 34th Streets in Midtown, Manhattan.
+It is centrally located in Manhattan and is only a few minutes walking distances from many other famous spots such as Herald Square, home to the worlds’ largest store department store Macy’s, (5 minutes), Times Square (14 minutes), Madison Square Garden, and the Flatiron Building (both approx. 11 minutes walk away).

 Illumination of the Empire State Building